MarkPratley/markpratley.github.io/_posts/projects/2016-11-02-Customer-Segmentation/2016-11-02-Customer-Segmentation.md

 Finally we will examine the created group composition using bar charts and word clouds.

+All code and data used is available on [github](https://github.com/MarkPratley/Customer-Segmentation)

 ## The data

 The data set we will be using is taken from John W Foreman's book [Data Smart](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-111866146X.html), and consists of a file containing descriptions of discounted wine offers, and another with customers discount purchases.